xitrum-framework/xitrum-doc/guide/en/index.rst

 Xitrum Guide
 ============

-`There are also Japanese and Russian versions. <http://xitrum-framework.github.io/guide.html>`_
+`There are also Japanese, Korean, Russian, and Vietnamese versions. <http://xitrum-framework.github.io/guide.html>`_

 .. toctree::
    :maxdepth: 4